 KEYWORDS:

-dhronic obstructive pulmonary disease, emphysema, lung fixation, constant pressure, emphysematous mouse model, cigarette smoke
+chronic obstructive pulmonary disease, emphysema, lung fixation, constant pressure, emphysematous mouse model, cigarette smoke

 SUMMARY:

 Presented here is a useful protocol for lung fixation that creates a stable condition for histological evaluate of lung specimens from a mouse model of emphysema.
 The main advantage of this model is that it can fix many lungs with the same constant pressure without lung collapse or deflation.